AngelKA00/Content-Marketing-Task-for-Banao-Tech/README.md

 # Content-Marketing-Task-for-Banao-Tech
-This is a first round shortlisting assessment for Content Writer position at Banao Technologies.
+This is a shortlisting assessment for Content Writer position at Banao Technologies.